100 Character Development Questions That Aren’t About Eye Color

 When writers say that character interviews don't actually help, it's usually because they're using a questionnaire designed to nail down surface-layer details.

 What color are their eyes?
-Where were they born?
-What were they for Halloween last year?
+Do they wear makeup?
+What street do they live on?

 Think of the last book you recommended to a friend.
-When gushing about how magnetic the protagonist was, did you happen to mention the fact that they played the tuba in seventh grade?
+When gushing about how magnetic the protagonist was, did you happen to mention their facial features or eating habits?

-I’m not saying there’s anything wrong with creating a comprehensive image of your character in your own mind.
-There is value in knowing your protagonist so well you can name what they had for breakfast and how long it took them to digest it.
+I'm not saying there's anything wrong with creating a comprehensive image of your character in your own mind.
+There is value in knowing your main character so well you can name what they had for breakfast and how long it took them to digest it.

 What is a Character Interview?